awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/captions-support-tables-by-container-type.md

 |   | SCTE\-20 | WebVTT |
 |   | Teletext | WebVTT |

-## DASH Output Container<a name="dash-output-container"></a>

-The following table lists supported output caption formats for this output container, sorted by the input caption container and input caption format\.

 **Embedded** captions formats include:
 + CEA\-608
 + EIA\-608